 Typically, they grow from their root stock rather than seeding themselves as an annual plant does.
 These are known as herbaceous perennials.
 However, depending on the rigors of your local climate, a plant that is a perennial in its native habitat, may have to be treated as an annual.
 In other words, in colder climates you will have to plant some perennials every year.
 This can be done from seed, cuttings or divisions.

-Some of the more popular perennial plant categories include hosta, daylily, iris, echinacea, peony, ferns, grasses, phlox, heuchera, astilbe and many more.
-Each genus can contain literally thousands of specific varieties.
+Some of the more popular perennial plant categories include: hosta, daylily, iris, echinacea, peony, ferns, grasses, phlox, heuchera, astilbe. and more.
+Proven Winners offers some of the most popular varieties available.
 Part of the joy of gardening with perennial plants is discovering new plant introductions from family, friends and our knowledgeable staff.